 Being a caregiver for someone with heart failure requires a long-term commitment of time and energy.

 As a caregiver, you need a plan and you need support.
 You're not alone.
-We've provided a guide to get you started, and many support groups are online and in your community.
-Ask the healthcare professionals involved in the patient's care for contact numbers and help in giving care.
+Many support groups are online and in your community.
+Ask the health care professionals involved in the patient's care for contact numbers and help in giving care.
 And, most importantly, remember that you need to take care of yourself.
 With proper planning and support, caregiving can be very rewarding.

 You can’t take good care of your loved one without first taking care of yourself.
 Your physical and mental health are important.

 Our online community of patients, survivors and caregivers is here to keep you going no matter the obstacles.
 We’ve been there, and we won’t let you go it alone.